Gnarus-G/rename/README.md

 ## Note

 The "simple" match and replace syntax is still in development.
-The happy path pretty works, and the parser gives comprehensive error messages.
+The happy path pretty much works, and the parser gives comprehensive error messages.